MXET/resources/README.md

 | ![pwr-budget](https://img.youtube.com/vi/s4Syzco1ziM/mqdefault.jpg) | ![pwr-testing](https://img.youtube.com/vi/DKPFsVOTJpw/mqdefault.jpg) |
 | [view on youtube](https://youtu.be/s4Syzco1ziM ':class=button')     | [view on youtube](https://youtu.be/DKPFsVOTJpw ':class=button')           |

-## ► Measure Power
+## ♥ Power Measurement
-The **Power Bench** is a lab station for hands-on testing of powered electronics.
+We built you a **Power Bench** station for hands-on testing of powered electronics.
+The Bench includes testers, adapters, power supplies in the power bench that come with their own instructions shared below.
+The components are affordable off-the-shelf tech that you might also buy for your project.

 ![Power Bench image](https://i.imgur.com/y8rRf60.jpg ':class=image-25')

 ### Power Bench Design

-The Power Bench includes off-the-shelf testers, adapters, power supplies in the power bench that come with their own instructions.
-You can find them here.

 <div class="accordion">